jamestlalocPDX/landing_portfolio/README.md

 ## **Description**

 _This website will act as an online resume that privodes information on Jonathan Carlos.
-It will  include background information, hobbies, job experience, and completed projects._
+It will include an about me, background information, interests and hobbies, education, job experiences, and completed projects._

 ## **Setup/Installation**